 A.3.5.6.1.1 Orientation data structures

-Figure A.3.5.6.1.1-1 below shows PI orientation data structures in quaternions with 16 bits reserved for each component.
-The quaternion component values range from -1 to 1 according to Q15, in which resolution for a single component is 215-1-1≈0.00003.
+Figure A.3.5.6.1.1-1 below shows PI orientation of the audio object(s) in the ISM(s), using orientation data structures for a smallest-three quaternion encoding.
+The present quaternion components (Q_1_enc, Q_2_enc, Q_3_enc) are any three of quaternion components W, X, Y, Z in that order.
 The represented quaternion is a unit quaternion.
 Following the IVAS coordinate system in 7.4.3.1, a quaternion of (w=0, x=1, y=0, z=0) represents the frontal direction.
 The positive x-axis points towards the frontal direction, the positive y-axis points towards the left direction and the positive z-axis points towards the up direction.

 NOTE: An orientation in Euler convention can be converted to quaternions before transmission, see clause 7.4.3.2 for the conversion operation and clause 7.4.3.1 for Euler angle definitions in the IVAS coordinate system.

-0 1 2 3 _ 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | W | X | +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | Y | Z | +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+